 I have a confession to make.
 My wife and I watch The Bachelor.
 I think I like it more than her, but for totally different reasons.
 It is the best comedy on television!
 I think the producers are wise to this.
 That’s how the crazies stick around for so long!
-We all know they made Ben keep Lace around for the ratings.
-Anyhow, I think Ben should give out colored roses to let the ladies know how he feels.
+We all know they made Arie keep Krystal around for the ratings.
+Anyhow, I think Arie should give out colored roses to let the ladies know how he feels.
 That would really crank the drama up to 11.
 Here’s why…

 (Note: If you watch the show and missed the last episode, there are spoilers.)

 The “first impression” rose.
 Lavender represents love at first-sight and enchantment.
-It is the Olivia of roses, but without the weird toes.
-(Her words, not mine, in case you don’t watch the show.)
+It is the Becca K. of roses, but will that love last?

-With their blazing energy, orange roses are the wild child of the rose family.
+With their blazing, youthful energy, orange roses are the wild child of the rose family.
 Whatever feelings you might be bubbling over with—enthusiasm, passion, gratitude—orange roses will get the message across with both oomph and elegance.
 “Dates are always fun with you.
 I want to get to know you more.”
+This rose is definitely a Bekah.
+Don't let it go missing from your list.

 “Believe me.”
 Peach represents modesty, sweetness, and truthfulness.
 I don’t think we would be seeing many peach roses on The Bachelor.
-It’s pretty much the opposite of Leah, who Ben sent packing in this last episode.
-Although, she has since apologized for trying to sabotage Ben and Lauren B.
+It’s pretty much the opposite of Krystal.

 Bright and beautiful to behold, but pink roses are also fabulously versatile when you have something important to say.
 A classic symbol of grace and elegance, the pink rose is often given as a token of admiration and appreciation.
-As far as saying something important, I think Ben would give this rose to Caila after Monday’s intense conversation during their date.
+As far as saying something important, I think Tia's move this week was channeling the worst of Krystal, but it had the desired effect.
+It drove Bekah into a tailspin only to prove Tia's point that Bekah, 22, is a bit immature.

 “The final rose.”
 Long associated with beauty and perfection, red roses are a time-honored way to say “I love you.”
 We still have a few more episodes to find out who gets this rose.